quan-dang/kubeflow-tutorials/README.md

 This tutorial includes the following contents:
-1. A quickstart up and running
+1. Component operators
-2. Component operators
+2. How to pass data between components
-3. How to pass data between components
+3. Visualize in runs
-4. Visualize in each component (metrics and HTML)
+4. Pipeline samples

 The source code has been run successfully on MiniKF, which was installed according to this documentation (https://v1-1-branch.kubeflow.org/docs/started/workstation/getting-started-minikf/)